Ideas for romantic bedrooms that will take your ordinary bedroom design and turn it into a private getaway.

 Whether you prefer blinds, shades, verticals or another type of privacy covering on the window, consider adding side fabric panels and possibly a valance or cornice to complete the look.

-If the flooring is wood or tile, include scatter rugs or area rug to soften the space, define areas and provide some extra comfort under your feet.
+If the flooring is wood or tile, include scatter rugs or an area rug to soften the space, define areas and provide some extra comfort under your feet.
 A romantic bedroom is, above all, comfortable and easy to spend some time in.

 Two more thoughts come to mind when creating romantic bedrooms...scent and sound.